tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * [Machine Learning and Human Agility](https://www.youtube.com/watch?v=sWNG3omofoM)

 Ask for any questions before moving forward.
-Assure students that each of these concepts will be explored in more detail over the next several weeks.
+Assure students that all the concepts discussed will be explored in more detail over the next several weeks.

 - - -